This post may contain affiliate links. Please read my disclosure.

 Jump to:

-- Sliced pieces of kimchi add a spicy, tangy flavor to the fried rice;
+- Sliced pieces of kimchi and kimchi juice add a spicy, tangy flavor to the fried rice.

-- The salt pork adds the perfect meaty balance (because who doesn't want a little meatiness in all their food) and also provides the fat content needed to fry the rice;
+- The smoky bacon adds the perfect meaty balance (because who doesn't want a little meatiness in all their food) and also provides the fat content needed to fry the rice.

-- The rice only needs to cook for a couple minutes - it's an easy meal to have on the table quickly;
+- The rice only needs to cook for a couple minutes because we're using leftover rice (try using leftover instant pot jasmine rice) - it's an easy meal to have on the table quickly.

 - Topping it with a fried egg just takes it over the edge.